aleph2c/miros/docs/_sources/setting_up_rabbit_mq.rst.txt

 Installing On Linux with Ansible
 --------------------------------
-To get your RabbitMQ server working over a network with Python requires at least 10 steps, so I have automated them using Ansible.
+To get your RabbitMQ server working over a network with Python requires at least ten steps, so I have automated them using Ansible.

-If you haven't seen Ansible before it is a tool for automatically deploying software onto Linux systems.
-It makes sense to use Ansible for two different reasons, it turns your program installation into source code that you can keep under revision control and it is scalable; with very little effort you can deploy things onto multiple machines.
+If you haven't seen Ansible before, it is a tool for automatically deploying software onto Linux systems.
+It makes sense to use Ansible for two different reasons; it turns your program installation into source code that you can keep under revision control, and it is scalable; with minimal effort, you can deploy things onto multiple machines.

 To install Ansible: